Weighted function spaces: convolutors, multipliers, and mollifiers: Introduction

-Assuming \(\mathrm{(\condwM)}\) ensures that the space \( E^\infty_\W \) is translation-invariant and closed under convolution with elements in \( \D \) (see Proposition~\ref{p:EWConvCompact}).
+Assuming \(\mathrm{(\condwM)}\) ensures that the space \( E^\infty_\W \) is translation-invariant and closed under convolution with elements in \( \D \) (see Proposition~\ref{p:EWConvCompact} and use \( E^\infty_\W \subset E_\W \)).
 Additional conditions on \( \W \) are introduced later in Section \ref{s3} to further localize \( E^\infty_\W \) and to control the behavior of its associated convolutor and multiplier spaces.

-A detailed study of the Gelfand--Shilov-type space \( E^\infty_\W \), its convolutor space, and related multiplier spaces is given in Sections~\ref{sec:SpEinftyW} and~\ref{sec:ConvMultSp}.
-If the weight functions in \( \W \) exhibit relative decay, the space becomes more localized, and the global behavior in the definition of \( E^\infty_\W \) plays a diminished role.
+A thorough investigation of the Gelfand--Shilov-type space \( E^\infty_\W \) and its convolutor and multiplier spaces is given in Sections~\ref{sec:SpEinftyW} and~\ref{sec:ConvMultSp}.
+If the weight functions in \( \W \) exhibit relative decay, that is, when for each $n \in \N$ there is an integer $m \geq n$ such that $w_n / w_m$ has a certain form of vanishing behavior at infinity, the space becomes more localized, and the global behavior in the definition of \( E^\infty_\W \) plays a diminished role.
+Most notably, if \( \W \) satisfies the condition \(\mathrm{(\condN)}\) (already used in \cite{G-S-GenFunc3} to characterize nuclearity), that is, for each \( n \in \N \) there exists \( m \geq n \) such that \( w_n / w_m \in L^1(\R^d) \), then \( E^\infty_\W \) becomes independent of the specific Banach function space \( E \) used to define it; see Theorem~\ref{t:IndependenceTIBF}.